MarsBased/handbook/guides/development/react-guidelines.md

 Try to generate types and code as much as possible.

-In general keep all graphql related code inside `graphql/` folder.
+In general, keep all graphql related code inside `graphql/` folder.

 ###  3.4. <a name='REST'></a>REST